Medical Laboratory Technology

 2. Satisfactorily complete all general education courses prior to starting the MLT major career courses.

-5. Submit program Health Career Data Sheet Technical Evaluation Form.
+5. Submit the program Health Career Data Sheet Technical Evaluation Form.
 Submission Deadline April 1 each year for Fall admission.
-Interviews set up May, before Fall semester.
+Interviews are set up in May, before the Fall semester.

 6. Become acquainted with policies pertaining to college and hospital regulations as set forth in the MLT Student Handbook once accepted into the MLT program.

 Once accepted into the MLT program, students are required to procure a physical examination form from the MLT department and have a personal physician complete it (distributed in the MLTS 1101 course), and forward the completed form to the MLT program director before the clinical practicums begin.
-Students are required to submit a background check and drug screen prior to attending any clinical portion at any clinical affiliate (once accepted into the program).
-Additional costs for the student include requirements for malpractice insurance, uniform(s), and name tag.
+Students must submit a background check, drug screen, and immunization records before attending any clinical portion at any clinical affiliate (once accepted into the program).
+Additional costs for the student include requirements for malpractice insurance, uniform(s), name tag, and BLS-AHA CPR.

 All admissions documents (including Health Career Data Sheet, background check results, drug screening results) must be received by the program director prior to enrollment in the MLT major course beyond MLTS 1101.
-Admission documents deadline is APRIL 1 for a fall cohort.
-Extensions of application documents deadline are made on a situational basis.
+The admission documents deadline is APRIL 1 for a fall cohort.
+Extensions of application document deadlines are made on a situational basis.

-The MLT program is a full-time commitment consisting of class and practicum Monday-Thursday 7:30 a.m.-4:30 p.m. and Monday-Friday 7:00 a.m.-3:30 p.m. for clinical practicum (mainly) for 3 semesters once starting the MLT major courses.
-Any change in the scheduled courses must be approved by the MLT faculty.
+The MLT program is a full-time commitment consisting of class and practicum Monday-Thursday 7:30 a.m.-4:30 p.m. and Monday-Friday 7:00 a.m.-3:30 p.m. for clinical practicum (mainly) for three semesters once starting the MLT major courses.
+The MLT faculty must approve any change in the scheduled courses.
 (Example: failure to proceed as scheduled due to course failure or extended illness.)
-Students who fail a MLT course (make less than a "B", which is a score less than an 80) may repeat the course only once.
-Students who fail a MLT course a second time or who fail two MLT courses, make less than a "B"= 80 within a single or one semester will not be eligible for continuation of the program.
+Students who fail an MLT course (make less than a "B," which is a score less than 80) may repeat the course only once.
+Students who fail an MLT course a second time or who fail two MLT courses make less than a "B"= 80 within a single or one semester will not be eligible for continuation of the program.

 Suite 720, Rosemont, IL 60018-5119